|1||Rhode Island School of Design||Rhode Island||Top 1%|

 The undergraduate graphic design curriculum at MICA features a three-year sequence of core design courses, while the 60-credit MFA program features two years of full-time study that combines “critical seminars, guided studio courses, and independent work.”
 Per the school, students in the MFA program may choose a concentration in Critical Studies or Curatorial Practices or “take advantage of electives in many MICA departments, including video, printmaking, and digital media.”

-Founded in 1900, Carnegie Mellon University (CMU) is a global research university that serves nearly 14,000 students from 109 countries.
+Founded in 1900, Carnegie Mellon University (CMU) is a global research university that serves approximately 14,625 students from more than 100 countries.
 The school offers more than 100 programs across seven colleges and schools.
 The College of Fine Art, School of Design, offers a Bachelor of Design (BDes), formerly BFA, with three tracks: Products, Communication and Environments.
-Students may focus in one or all three areas, or pursue a more interdisciplinary focus that combines two of the three.
+Students may focus in one or all three areas or pursue a more interdisciplinary focus that combines two of the three.

 Other undergraduate options include the Minor in Design Application and the Undergraduate Interdisciplinary Degree known as “BXA,” which provides students with the ability to evenly balance their study of humanities or sciences with design.
 While BXA majors may take 26 design courses and 15 outside courses, most BXA students take 12 design courses, with the balance of their courses taken outside of the School of Design.